Srivishag/OCTANET_FEBRUARY/README.md

 # OCTANET_FEBRUARY
 # Octanet Internship Projects Repository

 Welcome to the Octanet Internship Projects repository!
-This repository contains various projects that I workED on as part of the Octanet internship program.
+This repository contains various projects that I worked on as part of the Octanet internship program.

 ### Projects Overview